10 May 2022, 18:00 - 19:30 (BST)

 What image comes to mind when you hear the term wildlife health professional?
 Perhaps a vet, a zookeeper or maybe a conservationist in the field.
-In truth wildlife health professionals populate all these roles and many more, and over the past twenty-five years ZSL, with partners, has trained over 600 of them.
-Despite this legacy, the need for highly trained wildlife professionals is more apparent than ever with the prevalence of zoonotic and wildlife diseases being a keen focus in the public sphere these past 18 months.
-This is especially true in areas of high biodiversity which, in addition to being host to a vast array of species of flora fauna, have also been identified as hotspots for wildlife disease and conflict.
+In truth wildlife health professionals populate all these roles and many more, and over the past twenty-five years ZSL, with partners, has trained over 600 of them through the Wildlife Health Bridge.
+The Wildlife Health Bridge is a collaborative project between ZSL, Royal Veterinary College, Wildlife Institute of India, University of Edinburgh and the University of Melbourne.
+Despite this legacy, the need for highly trained wildlife health professionals is more apparent than ever with the prevalence of zoonotic and wildlife diseases being a keen focus in the public sphere these past 18 months.
+This is especially true in areas of high biodiversity which, in addition to being host to a vast array of species of flora and fauna, are areas where wildlife disease and conflict is of concern.
 These wildlife diseases are relatively unstudied and unchecked, therefore there is an important need for greater expertise in, and greater numbers of, wildlife health professionals to tackle them.
-This meeting will highlight the diverse set of roles wildlife health professionals trained by the collaborative initiative 'The Wildlife Health Bridge' have gone on to have and showcase the impact these professionals have had on the wider world of wildlife health.
+This meeting will highlight the diverse set of roles wildlife health professionals trained by the collaborative initiative 'The Wildlife Health Bridge' have gone on to fill and showcase the impact these professionals have had on the wider world of wildlife health.

 Science and Conservation Event Details:

 This interactive online event was livestreamed to our YouTube channel found here: zsl.org/IoZYouTube.

 Please Subscribe to our YouTube channel to receive a notification before each of our events begin.

 Each event will comprise of short presentations from experts in the topic, followed by interactive Q&A and panel sessions.
 Viewers will be encouraged to join the event live and ask questions using an online platform.